tsaie79/jiriaf-create-kind-cluster/README.md

 The `kind-config.yaml` file is used to configure a local Kubernetes cluster using Docker (via the Kubernetes IN Docker - kind - tool).

 ## kube-scheduler
 The `kube-scheduler` directory contains files related to the Kubernetes scheduler.
-The `kube-scheduler.yaml` and `scheduler-config.yaml` files are used to configure a custom scheduler for the Kubernetes cluster.
+The `kube-scheduler.yaml` and `scheduler-config.yaml` files are used to configure a custom scheduler `my-scheduler` for the Kubernetes cluster.
 The `create_scheduler.sh` script is likely used to create or start the custom scheduler.
 The `job.yaml` file defines a Kubernetes Job that might be used for testing or other purposes.
+Notice that both default and custom schedulers can be used in the same Kubernetes cluster by specifying the scheduler name in the `schedulerName` field of a Pod's specification.

 ### Test
 The `test` directory within `kube-scheduler` contains scripts and configuration files for testing the custom scheduler (`my-scheduler-test.yaml`) and the default Kubernetes scheduler (`default-scheduler-test.yaml`).
 The `test.sh` script is likely used to run these tests.